ros2/ci/windows_docker_resources/README.md

 Making changes can be submitted as pull requests, which in turn can be reviewed and tested before they are deployed.
 Below is the recommended process for submitting changes to the ROS 2 chef cookbook for Windows for use with ci.ros2.org.

+### Step 1.
+Create a ros2-cookbooks PR
-1. Create a PR at github.com/ros-infrastructure/ros2-cookbooks for your desired change.
+Open a PR at github.com/ros-infrastructure/ros2-cookbooks for your desired change.

+### Step 2.
+Create a ros2/ci PR
-1. Create a PR at github.com/ros2/ci which updates the ros2-cookbooks git submodule to your new branch of the ros2-cookbooks repo.
+Open corresponding PR at github.com/ros2/ci which updates the ros2-cookbooks git submodule to your new branch of the ros2-cookbooks repo.

-1. Verify your ros2-cookbooks PR by submitting a job to https://ci.ros2.org/job/ci_windows and set CI_SCRIPTS_BRANCH to your ros2/ci PR branch.
+### Step 3.
+Verify the ros2-cookbooks PR
 It can take a while to test changes to the cookbook directly on CI, so it is strongly advised to test locally and verify your change inside a representative docker container.
+See the following section for information on local testing.
+After you have tested it locally, submit jobs to https://ci.ros2.org/job/ci_windows and set CI_SCRIPTS_BRANCH to your ros2/ci PR branch.
+You may need to verify the PR for several different ROS 2 releases.
+You can set `CI_ROS_DISTRO` on ci.ros2.org, which will choose the corresponding chef cookbook configuration to test your updates.
+If testing on different releases, don't forget to specify the correct ros2.repos file.

+#### Testing locally
 Do the following on your own machine or VM.

 Get the Windows release version with the following powershell command